+"Uplift thine arm, Once pierced for me, That conquered death.
+And set me free.
 "In faith and hope Earth I resign.
 Secure of heaven.
 For I am Thine."

-Zwingli had this saving faith.
-Do you also this morning?
+These Jews believed.
+Zwingli believed.
+Do you this morning?

-V. The religious faith of some Jews could not see their need for the glorious Savior (vv.
-46-53).
+V. Some Jews could not see the glory of the Resurrection and the Life because of their religion (vv.
+46-57).

 Application: A man's body, dead and decaying for four days, walked out of the tomb.
 Jesus Christ had demonstrated His ability to conquer the last enemy, death itself.
 He did so showing men His glory that they might trust Him as their glorious Savior.
-And upon hearing the news, some could think of nothing more than what all this was going to cost them politically (v.
+And upon hearing this news, some could think of nothing more than what all this was going to cost them politically (v.
 48).

-Rather than rejoice in the Messiah's victory over death, they wanted to kill the Messiah - rid themselves and their world of His influence.
+Rather than rejoice in the Messiah's victory over death, they wanted to kill the Messiah-rid themselves and their world of His influence.
 This is the tragic response of many today to the offer of salvation in Jesus Christ.
+They respond this way because He proves their religion wrong.

-The apostle John, who was there, has written this account for us.
+The Apostle John, who was there, has written this account for us.
 What will we do with the fact that he writes of a man who caused his friend to come out of the tomb four days after that friend had died?
 What will we do with His claim that we must believe on Him to have eternal life?
-Will we believe what John has written and what Christ has done and claimed, or will we think we have little need of this, trusting that we are already good enough?
+Will we believe what John has written and what Christ has done and claimed, or will we think we have little need of this, trusting that our religion tells us that we are already good enough without Him?

 Conclusion: The unbelief of the Jews could not conquer the glory of the Lord.
 Caiaphas's cold political calculations are actually used by the Lord to prophecy the coming victory of Christ (vv.
 49-52).
-We have a need for a Savior, and He is the glorious Resurrection and the Life.
-Rejecting Him ultimately means being conquered by Him.
-There is no middle ground here.
-He invites you to receive Him as your Savior from sin and death today, but He warns too that He is coming again some day, not as a Savior, but as a Warrior and King.
-To reject Him as Savior is to face Him as Judge and King.
+Because Jesus is the Resurrection and the Life, those who killed Him could not keep Him dead.
+Instead, they only facilitated His purpose, "to gather together in one the children of God."